 Counseling Services offers short-term, solution-focused counseling sessions.
 Students who wish to access longer-term individual therapy services or present with treatment concerns that exceed the Center's capacity to provide ethically competent care, as determined by the treating clinician, will be referred to appropriate community providers.
 Such students will be offered a case management appointment to facilitate the referral process.
 Mental health services can be conducted via Zoom platform or in-person.
 HCC counselors are available for same-day urgent and emergent mental health needs.
 Call 503-777-7281 to schedule an appointment or walk-in during business hours (Monday - Friday, 9 am to 5 pm; closed for lunch 12 pm - 1 pm).
-Students interested in accessing the HCC's directory of community mental health providers can do so through this link while logged into their Reed account.
+Also see the HCC's directory of community mental health providers (Reed login required).

 24/7 Crisis Counseling is available after-hours.
 For the Reed Counseling Hotline, call 866-432-1224 (FAQs).